cpoder/vectis/CONTRIBUTING.md

-# Contributing to Vectis
+# Contributing to PeSIT Wizard

-Thank you for your interest in contributing to Vectis!
+Thank you for your interest in contributing to PeSIT Wizard!

 ## How to Contribute